alxgross/loxb_websocket_mqtt_bridge/README.md

 ## Dependencies

+Developed on Python 3.7.7

 Packages necessary to be installed
     aiofile
     requests
+    attr
+    gmqtt
+    websockets